 3> if the eventLTM2 is configured in the corresponding ltm-CSI-ReportConfigId:

+4> if the associated LTM-CSI-ResourceConfig includes ltm-NZP-CSI-RS-ResourceSet:

+5> consider the RS configured in the indicated TCI State of the SpCell, as defined in clause 5.1.5 in TS 38.214 [7], to be applicable.

+4> else:

-4> consider only the current beam of serving cell, i.e. the beam corresponds to the RS configured in the indicated TCI State or the RS QCLed with the RS configured in the indicated TCI State indicated by TCI State in the serving cell as defined in clause 5.1.5 in TS 38.214 [7], with the same RS type as the beam of LTM candidate cell, i.e. the RSs configured in LTM-CSI-ResourceConfig which associated with this ltm-CSI-ReportConfigId, to be applicable.
+5> consider the SSB QCLed with the RS configured in the indicated TCI State of the SpCell, as defined in clause 5.1.5 in TS 38.214 [7], to be applicable.

 3> if the eventLTM3, eventLTM4, or eventLTM5 is configured in the corresponding ltm-CSI-ReportConfigId: